Skip to main content

 • Be sure about lower & upper cases in login or password.

-• Check if SLD is working - try to log in using SAP B1 Client to the target database.
+• Check if SLD is working - try to log in using SAP Business One Client to the target database.